BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Due date detection + alerts (today + expired) + auto-refresh when tasks change
 	- Completed tasks move to bottom (via pipe)
 	- Task border color set based on priority
+	- Better registration requirement of password ( minlength, unique characters )
+	- Better pop-up messages for errors during registration and login (pop-up does not show on registration error?)
+	- put every necessary button to main header ( at app.component.html )
+		- logout button (if logged in)
+		- language switch
+		- if admin: switch to homepage/overseer button
+	- replace current date picker with a more convenient one
+	- For Tasklist to find tasks (supports partial match)

 # STYLING:
 PROBLEMS/THINGS TO FIX: